Maf0x/nafix.game/README.md

-it's only a game in a page (https://nafix.ct.ws)
+it's only a game in a page (NOT READY!)